 1. Get to know your housemates and course mates

-Some people will say they met their closest friends at uni and although it can be a little daunting, be the first to start up a conversation with one of your housemates or course mates.
-If you're living in halls, try leaving your bedroom door open on 'moving in' day and ask anyone if they need help with moving their belongings into their room.
+Some people will say they met their closest friends at uni and although it can be a little daunting, start up a conversation with one of your housemates or course mates.
 To get to know your course mates a little better if you don't live in halls (or maybe you do but just need a way to get to know your fellow peers) try arranging a trip to the pub, the cinema or bowling.
 You'll probably have to spend a lot of time with these people, so make the effort to get to know them right from the get-go and you'll easily feel a lot more settled.

 2. Decorate your uni room

+Now you are settled into Sheffield and the four walls of your new bedroom its time to add those personal touches.
 Adding those personal touches to your uni room can make a huge difference and will really make you feel at home.
 Decorate your walls with some of your favourite posters and photographs of family and friends, put some comfy cushions on your bed and add a rug to the floor or get some artificial plants or even fairy lights to brighten up your room.
 You don't even have to break the bank either - most home bargain stores or pound shops sell these things and lots of other cool stuff.
-IKEA is a great place to get your uni essentials and what's even better is that they'll be at our Love Where You Live Fair on Thursday 26 September at The HUBS.
-We'll also be running a trip to the IKEA Sheffield store on Friday 27 September, where you can buy all of your uni essentials and take part in workshops where you can learn how to customise your room!

 4. Join a society

 Joining a student society is a great way to get involved with something you enjoy and make friends.
 Sheffield Hallam Students' Union is home to over 100 societies from faith and cultural groups to hobby enthusiasts to academic societies to community projects - there's something for everyone!
-Welcome Week is the perfect time to pre-register for a society so whether you live at home or at uni, anyone can join.
-If you'd rather try out a society before joining for the year, our Give It A Go programme is ideal as it allows you to take part in a one-off society, activity or event for free, without a long-term commitment.
+If you didn't make it to the Societies and Activities Fair, don't fret!
+It is never too late to join a society and if you'd rather try out a society before joining for the year, our Give It A Go programme is ideal as it allows you to take part in a one-off society, activity or event for free, without a long-term commitment.
 GIAG sessions run all year round and it doesn't matter if you're a complete beginner or an experienced pro at what you want to do, as most of our GIAG programmes are suitable for anyone.
-Our annual Societies and Activities Fair will also be returning this year on Monday 23 September at The HUBS, where you can find out more about our societies and when they're next meeting up, plus you can also get your membership on the day!

 5. Get into a routine